 How to cool down your phone

 If you find your phone starting to overheat, try to cool it down by removing the protective case, switching to low-power mode, or putting the phone in a shady area.
-Dimming the screen’s brightness and immediately turning off GPS, Bluetooth, and WiFi — even going into airplane mode — will help reduce the device’s energy demands.
+Dimming the screen’s brightness and immediately turning off GPS, Bluetooth, and WiFi — even going into airplane mode — will help reduce the device’s energy demands, and this goes for an iPhone overheating or an Android device, in most cases.

 Whatever you do, don’t put an overheated phone in the refrigerator or freezer.
 Although both iPhones and Androids are designed to be used at temperatures as low as 32 degrees Fahrenheit, huge swings in temperature and exposure to moisture can damage your phone beyond repair.